tiloc/faiadashu/doc/sdc-capabilities.md

 - is readOnly and has unit `{score}`

-**No true support for FHIRPath or CQL expressions is provided!** Any field which has one of the trigger extensions will have a total score calculcated, regardless of content of the expression!
+**No true support for FHIRPath or CQL expressions is provided!** Any field which has one of the trigger extensions will have a total score calculated, regardless of content of the expression!

 ### Response creation